Joint fundraising transfers

 House and Senate committees report receiving transfers from joint fundraising committees in the “Transfers from Other Authorized Committees” category on Form 3, Line 12.
 Transfers from joint fundraising committees must be itemized on Schedule A, regardless of the amount of the transfer.

-For example, Martha Washington for Congress and Dolley Madison for Senate decide to hold a fundraiser together and create a joint fundraising committee called Friends of Martha.
+Martha Washington for Congress and Dolley Madison for Senate decide to hold a fundraiser together and create a joint fundraising committee called Friends of Martha.
 They decide to split costs and proceeds equally.

-JFR holds an event on March 25, 2018.
+The joint fundraising representative holds an event on March 25, 2018.
 At the event, Friends of Martha collects a total of $10,800.
 The contributions came from James Madison for $5,400 and James Monroe for $5,400.
 Since proceeds were split evenly, Mr. Madison and Mr. Monroe each made a $2,700 contribution to Martha Washington’s committee.

 To host the event, Friends of Martha incurred $800 in expenses.
 At the end, Martha Washington for Congress receives a check from Friends of Martha on March 31, 2017, for $5,000. ($10,800 raised - $800 spent = $10,000 left to send to each committee.
 Martha gets $5,000 and Dolley gets the other half.)

-To report the joint fundraising transfer, the committee will first report information about the Joint Fundraising Representative, and include the JFR’s information, the amount from the check, the date the money was transferred, the election designation and the aggregate election cycle-to-date total for the JFR.
+To report the joint fundraising transfer, the committee will first report information about the Joint Fundraising Representative(JFR), and include the JFR’s information, the amount from the check, the date the money was transferred, the election designation and the aggregate election cycle-to-date total for the JFR.

 The committee will also report information about the original contributors as memo entries that are tied to the main transfer entry.
 This will include the individual’s information, the contribution amount, the date that the contributor originally gave the money, election designation, and the aggregate election cycle-to-date total.
 The committee will also use the description field to clearly link the memo entries to the original transfer.

-date of the transfer and the date the original contributors gave money can be the same, or the memo entries can have dates that are earlier than the JFR transfer date.
+- The date of the transfer and the date the original contributors gave money can be the same, or the memo entries can have dates that are earlier than the JFR transfer date.

-Amount of the joint fundraising transfer should be less than or equal to the total for all of the memo entries supporting that transfer.
+- The amount of the joint fundraising transfer should be less than or equal to the total for all of the memo entries supporting that transfer.
 The memos show the committee’s whole share of the contribution (the gross amount).
 In contrast, the joint fundraising transfer entry shows the committee’s share of the fundraiser’s proceeds minus the allocated costs to put on the fundraiser (the net amount).

 Reporting last-minute contributions